H.R. 3514: Improving Seniors’ Timely Access to Care Act of 2025

 H.R.
 3514 changes that in three ways.
 First, starting in 2028, every plan that uses prior authorization must run it through a standardized electronic system — no more fax machines, no more proprietary portals that don't talk to each other.
 Second, starting in 2027, plans must publicly report their approval rates, denial rates, appeal outcomes, average decision times, and whether they used AI or algorithms to make those decisions.
 CMS publishes it all, plan by plan, on a public website.
 Third, plans must share their approval criteria with both doctors and patients — if you ask to see the rules they used to deny your treatment, they have to show you.

-What does H.R.
-3514 do?
+What H.R.
+3514 actually does.

 1